brichards21/anime-proj-site/index.md

 8. Action

-Now, you may be wondering for example, I mean, from My Hero Academia to Jujutsu Kaisen, it’s no doubt that action anime encompass a huge portion of the hits right now.
-However… action is also the most frequently reported genre in 2020.
-So while it’s a standout among the hits, in the grand scheme of things, while there are amazing action anime that are being ranked and perceived well, there are also action anime out there that are performing less favorably among crowds.
-In fact, it seems that the action genre may even be over-saturated with the good, the bad, and the ugly.
-In other words, purely slapping the genre of action on your anime doesn’t make it an automatic hit.
+Now, you may be wondering, *how come Action isn’t ranked higher on this list?!* I mean, from My Hero Academia to Jujutsu Kaisen, it’s no doubt that Action anime encompass a huge portion of the hits right now.
+However, action is also the most frequently reported genre in 2020.
+So while it’s a standout among the hits, in the grand scheme of things, while there are amazing Action anime that are being ranked and perceived well, there are also Action anime out there that are performing less favorably among crowds.
+In fact, it seems that the Action genre may even be over-saturated with the good, the bad, and the ugly.
+In other words, purely slapping the genre of Action on your anime doesn’t make it an automatic hit.
 Yes, it’s true.
-Audiences won’t just froth at the mouth at characters going toe-to-toe in combat without it having that special ‘oomph’ to it that really makes it a generational favorite.
+Audiences won’t just froth at the mouth at characters going toe-to-toe in combat without the plot having that special ‘oomph’ to it that really would make it a generational favorite.

 **This just in, newer anime are in!** According to our model, with each additional year of an anime airing, we expect a score increase of 0.01.